AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Setting_an_Observation_Azure_IoT_Central.md

-# Set an Observation in IoT Central
+# Set an Observation in Azure IoT Central

 This section describes how to set an Observation in your Azure IoT Central application.